Importing LabChart (Python)#

 Now that we have our notebook configured, we can import our data.
 We will import it as a numpy array.

-1. Upload your file into the same folder as this code.
+Task: Upload your file into the same folder as this code and change the filename below to your filename.

 # Change the filename to EXACTLY match your file